Started in the fall of 2025 and continues in the spring season of 2026.

 Testimonial:

-which has been set up in a relatively short time with great understanding of our young
+“We experienced an overwhelmingly sensory performance with fine lighting, beautiful costumes and a fantastic scenery.
+A fantastic and professionally executed performance, which has been set up in a relatively short time with great understanding of our young people’s different challenges.

 The young people showed great commitment and contributed each especially based on their individual abilities, which created room for everyone’s challenges.
 It was It was touching to experience the strong sense of cohesion in the group.

-happy to have participated and dares to believe in himself more and more with the victories he gets.
-We are
+He has exceeded his limits with a huge victory.
+He is proud and very happy to have participated and dares to believe in himself more and more with the victories he gets.
+We are still talks about the good experience with him.

-We are very impressed and happy with the experience we have all had and hope that others
+We are very impressed and happy with the experience we have all had and hope that others will have the opportunity to experience something similar.”

 The project was supported by: